Expedia®+ Voyager Credit Card Review: How Does it Stack Up Against Other Travel Cards?

 To encourage more spending, the card gives you 5,000 bonus Expedia+ points.
 This happens when you spend $10,000 in the prior year (a 0.05% point bonus on $10,000 spent).

-The rewards rate is decent and the bonus is nice, but they’re not enough to differentiate Expedia from the pack.
+After our Review of the Expedia®+ Voyager Card we realized that while the rewards rate is decent and the bonus is nice, that's not enough to differentiate Expedia from the pack.

 WINNER (Rewards rate): Orbitz Rewards Visa® Credit Card

 |Card||Priceline Rewards Visa||Travelocity Rewards American Express||Expedia+ Voyager||Orbitz Rewards Visa|

 |Bonus rewards||5 points per dollar on priceline.com purchases||3 points per dollar on eligible Travelocity purchases||4 Expedia+ points per dollar on eligible Expedia purchases and 2 Expedia+ points per dollar on dining & entertainment||10% Orbucks back on eligible hotels booked via mobile app (8% through desktop/web) and 7% Orbucks back on flight booked via mobile app (6% through desktop/web)|

 |Base rewards||1 point per dollar on all other purchases||1 point per dollar on all other purchases||1 Expedia+ point per dollar on all other purchases||2% Orbucks on all other purchases|

 |Redemption options||Statement credit toward any purchase||Statement credit toward any Travelocity purchase in the past 90 days||Flights and hotel stays booked through Expedia||Qualifying hotel booking through Orbitz|